jyxxf/arraylist/readme.md

-The programme creates an easy arraylist and does not leak memory.
+The program creates an easy arraylist and does not leak memory.